ashifolfi/reminiscences-mod/README.md

 ### Q: Why did this take so long to come out?
 A: A combination of a lack of motivation, a lack of time, and the loss of a ton of development builds.
 I had to really dig to gather all of this together.

-### Q: What about the MB?
+### Q: What about the MB page?
-A: MB releases will happen every now and then when enough changes/fixes/adjustments are gathered to justify a release.
+A: I am not entirely sure what I will do about updates to the actual resource on the MB.
+However I will update the main page to include links to the github.